 Cannabis grows in stages: germination, seedling, vegetative, and flowering.
 The first phase is germination, which happens in the first 3 to 10 days.
-Next comes the cannabis seedling stage in weeks 2 to 3.
+Next comes the cannabis seedling stage and lasts about 2-3 weeks after the germination phase.

 Following is the vegetative stage that lasts from week 3 to 16 weeks.
 The final one is the flowering cannabis phase at weeks 8 to 12.
 The vegetative and flowering stage tend to happen simultaneously, as new growth and more mature leaves live on the same crop.